 The Pink Ribbon Running Club TM began on May 10th, 1998.
 On that day, Judy Pickett ran her first Race For The Cure in Sacramento, California, and her mission to run 100 races benefiting breast cancer was born.
-Since then, she has run 155 races for breast cancer in 45 states, had two recurrences, two additional surgeries, four more months of chemo, three broken toes, Achilles tendonitis, torn meniscus' in both knees and plantar fasciitis, but through it all , she has only spent one night in the hospital!
-To date Judy has run with over 2.4 million people and 300,000 breast cancer survivors!
+Since then, she has run 157 races for breast cancer in 45 states, had two recurrences, two additional breast surgeries, four more months of chemo, three broken toes, Achilles tendonitis, torn meniscus' in both knees, plantar fasciitis and a detatched glute tendon, but through it all , she has only spent one night in the hospital!
+To date Judy has run with over 2.5 million people and 300,000 breast cancer survivors!
 Her current goal is to run in all 50 states and internationally.

 Judy Pickett, a middle school teacher from the Sacramento area, is literally running for her life.
 She is also running for the lives of survivors and victims of the leading cause of death among women ages 40 to 59 years - breast cancer.

 In February of 1997, at the age of 33 and eight months after giving birth to her third child, Judy Pickett was diagnosed with Stage II breast cancer.
 Her treatment included a mastectomy, eight months of chemotherapy and six weeks of radiation.
 Part of her mental rehabilitation included running, an outlet that spurred a truly inspirational crusade.

 In May of 1998, five months after completing chemotherapy, Pickett ran in her first Susan G. Komen Race for the Cure in Sacramento.
 Although it was her first race in over two years, she finished in a respectable time and her mission was born.
 Shortly after, Pickett vowed to run in 100 different races benefiting breast cancer awareness and research throughout the United States.